 Method Of Sedating Drug’s Administration

-Aforementioned, it is discussed that obesity is what makes the process difficult to handle; however, using effective measures of drug administration comes in handy.
+Obesity in pigs usually makes the process difficult to handle; however, using effective measures of drug administration comes in handy.
 They include using a low-flow extension line connected to the syringe.

 It allows the medic to sink the plunger from afar if the pig loses control.
-Other than that, make sure to inject the drug at areas with the least amount of fat i.e. caudal to the ear or in the distal thigh.
+Other than that, make sure to inject the drug at areas with the least amount of fat i.e., caudal to the ear or in the distal thigh.

-Gaining Iv Access
+Gaining IV Access

 It is no easy task to have IV access while sedating pigs.
 However, a simple rubber band around the base of the ear can make the job a lot easier.